 I have a lot of buttons.
 I love colorful buttons.

 As a scrapbook artist and greeting card designer, I use buttons in everyday craft work.
-It came as quite a surprise when I was searching online for another crafter's stash of buttons to buy second-hand and found buttons selling for hundreds of dollars, even thousands (for just a single button).
+It came as quite a surprise when I was searching online for another crafter's stash of buttons to buy second-hand and found buttons selling for hundreds of dollars.
+Some even sold for thousands (for just a single button).
 I had no idea buttons were so collectible or valuable!

 When I got home with my box of buttons, I placed a bath towel on the floor and dumped out all of the buttons so I could sort through them without any rolling away.

 The antique store clerk said the buttons were taken in on consignment from a customer who purchased them at an estate sale.
 At the bottom of the box was a gold necklace and some loose change.
 My best guess was that these old buttons had been stashed in this cardboard box for a long time.

 The stash of buttons I acquired was too large to store in anything I had available in my craft studio.

 I drove down to the local hardware store and purchased a case of large-sized canning jars.
 After filling them, I still had buttons left over.
 I went to a thrift store and found some mismatched glass jars and thought I would put the rest in those and organize them on a bookshelf.

 I organized the buttons by color.
 My rule of thumb when storing old buttons is to store like-materials together.
 There are, however, exceptions to this rule.

 Store alone.
 Over time, they can corrode metal buttons.
 Ideally, mount on acid-free cards.